nodeMevK/senpy-ai/README.md

     56. ML Learning link (really start studying these) `https://www.geeksforgeeks.org/machine-learning/?ref=outind`

     57. Going to add more in a few just needed a commit

+    58. Mans on COD taking a little break innit